brimdata/zed/pkg/zson/docs/spec.md

 ### Type Grammar

-The syntax for zson types is a superset of the type syntax produced by zeek logs (zeek logs do not produce record or bytes types).
+The syntax for ZSON types is a superset of the type syntax produced by Zeek logs (Zeek logs do not produce `record` or `bytes` types).
-Here is a pseudo-grammar for zson types:
+Here is a pseudo-grammar for ZSON types:
 ```
 <type> :=  string | bytes | int | count | double | time |
          | interval | port | addr | subnet | enum